 And the Learn server must accept inbound traffic from the following static IPs:

-There is a PTR record for reverse DNS lookup on these IPs: cheerful.medu.com
+There is a PTR record for reverse DNS lookup on this IP: cheerful.medu.com

 So, if a firewall exception is made for the "*.medu.com" wildcard domain, this rule will cover all outbound and inbound requirements for Mobile B2 registration.